wpup/autoload/README.md

 # WordPress Autoload

-Simple autoloader that will autoload `class-$class.php` classes with namespace prefix.
+Simple autoloader that will autoload classes or traits with namespace prefix

 # Install